By Julie Murphree, Arizona Farm Bureau: This young and enterprising retail farmer confesses she knows more about farm machinery than any girl should.

 Quite a few years later, I was one semester short of becoming a registered nurse when I saw a need in the community farmers markets that I was able to fulfill and worked towards that goal until I realized this was something that could be a real career.
 It's a very funny story to me now when I look back and realize the aptitude test had it right all along.
 I sincerely enjoy learning to grow new things and it didn't hurt when I enjoyed a kind of rock star admiration from people who would buy my produce.

-4. Will anyone in your family - younger generation - pursue farming and/or ranching?
+4. Will anyone in your family -

 5. Would you ever consider growing an emerging crop or changing your farm or ranch model?